csci479/csci479.github.io/index1.md

 - Final Report and Presentation \| _TBA_

 ## >> 🗓️ Schedule
-📣 Due to the seminar nature of this course, the second half of the semester is intentionally left open-ended to allow us to address issues that are of particular interest to the class
+📣 Due to the seminar nature of this course, the second half of the semester is intentionally left open-ended to allow us to address issues that are of particular interest and/or need to the class
 {: .notice .notice-blue}

 <iframe src="https://docs.google.com/spreadsheets/d/e/2PACX-1vT3YZYNHB0UfEEfzZsw-h7HYV2c8Cw7ssXUXovTQZWTtYrKFzgr6bIYlKF8yN6K7sbm2JTUhm1gzbh_/pubhtml?gid=263478748&amp;single=true&amp;widget=false&amp;headers=false&amp;range=a1:f47&amp;chrome=false" style="width:100%;height:550px;"></iframe>